Mark Henry: Nation of Domination (1998)

+Sexual Chocolate (1998–2000)

+When The Nation disbanded, he engaged in a short feud with The Rock, defeating him at Judgment Day: In Your House on October 18 with help from Brown, and then forming a permanent team with Brown, gaining Ivory as a manager.

 During the next year, Henry gave himself the nickname "Sexual Chocolate", adopting a ladies' man character.
 He first resumed his storyline with former enemy Chyna, but it ended with her betraying him in a controversial angle including a transvestite.
-During a match at the August 1999 SummerSlam pay-per-view between Brown and Jeff Jarrett for the WWF Intercontinental and WWF European Championships (both held at the time by Brown), Henry turned on Brown and helped Jarrett win the match and the titles.
+At SummerSlam on August 22, 1999, during a match between Brown and Jeff Jarrett for the WWF Intercontinental and WWF European Championships (both held at the time by Brown), Henry turned on Brown and helped Jarrett win the match and the titles.
 The next night, Henry was awarded the European title by Jarrett in return for his help.
-Henry lost the title one month later to Brown at the Unforgiven pay-per-view.
+Henry lost the title one month later to Brown at the Unforgiven pay-per-view on September 26.

 The night after he tried to make up with Brown and later in the week claimed to be a sex addict resulting in him attending a sex therapy session a week later where he claimed that he lost his virginity at eight years old to his sister, and had just slept with her two days ago.
 He was part of a storyline about him overcoming sex addiction, which he accomplished thanks to The Godfather.

 After this twist, Henry turned into a fan favorite, and was seen on television romancing WWF veteran wrestler Mae Young as part of the "Sexual Chocolate" character.
 He feuded with Viscera during this time, as part of a storyline where Viscera splashed Mae Young while she was carrying Henry's child.
 Young later gave birth to a hand.